-A fast, pounding heartbeat could be due to A-fib, a type of heart rhythm problem (arrhythmia).
+A fast, pounding heartbeat could be due to AFib, a type of heart rhythm problem.
 Know the warning signs and when treatment is needed.

-Atrial fibrillation (A-fib) is an irregular and often very rapid heart rhythm (arrhythmia) that can lead to blood clots in the heart.
-A-fib increases the risk of stroke, heart failure and other heart-related complications.
+Atrial fibrillation (AFib) is an irregular and often very rapid heart rhythm.
+An irregular heart rhythm is called an arrhythmia.
+AFib can lead to blood clots in the heart.
+The condition also increases the risk of stroke, heart failure and other heart-related complications.

-During atrial fibrillation, the heart's upper chambers (the atria) beat chaotically and irregularly — out of sync with the lower chambers (the ventricles) of the heart.
-For many people, A-fib may have no symptoms.
-However, A-fib may cause a fast, pounding heartbeat (palpitations), shortness of breath or weakness.
+During atrial fibrillation, the heart's upper chambers — called the atria — beat chaotically and irregularly.
+They beat out of sync with the lower heart chambers, called the ventricles.
+For many people, AFib may have no symptoms.
+But AFib may cause a fast, pounding heartbeat, shortness of breath or light-headedness.

 Episodes of atrial fibrillation may come and go, or they may be persistent.
-Although A-fib itself usually isn't life-threatening, it's a serious medical condition that requires proper treatment to prevent stroke.
+AFib itself usually isn't life-threatening.
+But it's a serious medical condition that needs proper treatment to prevent stroke.

-Treatment for atrial fibrillation may include medications, therapy to reset the heart rhythm and catheter procedures to block faulty heart signals.
+Treatment for atrial fibrillation may include medicines, therapy to shock the heart back to a regular rhythm and procedures to block faulty heart signals.

-A person with atrial fibrillation may also have a related heart rhythm problem called atrial flutter.
-Although atrial flutter is a different arrhythmia, the treatment is quite similar to atrial fibrillation.
+A person with atrial fibrillation also may have a related heart rhythm problem called atrial flutter.
+The treatments for AFib and atrial flutter are similar.

-In a typical heart, a tiny cluster of cells at the sinus node sends out an electrical signal.
-The signal then travels through the atria to the atrioventricular (AV) node and passes into the ventricles, causing them to contract and pump out blood.
-In atrial fibrillation, electrical signals fire from multiple locations in the atria (typically pulmonary veins), causing them to beat chaotically.
-Since the atrioventricular (AV) node doesn't prevent all of these chaotic signals from entering the ventricles, the heart beats faster and irregularly.
+In a typical heart, a tiny group of cells at the sinus node sends out an electrical signal.
+The signal travels through the heart's upper chambers to the atrioventricular (AV) node.
+The signal then passes into the lower heart chambers, causing them to squeeze and pump out blood.
+In atrial fibrillation, electrical signals fire from many locations in the upper chambers, causing them to beat chaotically.
+Since the AV node doesn't prevent all of these chaotic signals from entering the lower chambers, the heart beats faster and irregularly.

-Some people with atrial fibrillation (A-fib) don't notice any symptoms.
-Those who do have atrial fibrillation symptoms may have signs and symptoms such as:
+Some people with atrial fibrillation (AFib) don't notice any symptoms.

 Atrial fibrillation may be: